 "Leguminosae" is an accepted, but infrequently used, alternate name for this family.
 Stanley Welsh (author of A Utah Flora) calls this family "Leguminosae" not "Fabaceae".
 The Pea Family is also known as the Bean or Legume Family.

-Deer Vetch a With 28 species, the Astragalus genus is the most numerous on this web site.
+Deer Vetch a Astragalus is the largest genus in the world with over 3,000 species.
+The Astragalus genus is the most numerous on this website with 31 species.

 Astragalus are commonly known as Vetch, Milkvetch, Locoweed, or Pea.
-Astragalus are commonly known as Vetch, Milkvetch, Locoweed, or Pea. a Astragalus are commonly known as Vetch, Milkvetch, Locoweed, or Pea.
-Silvery Dalea Wild Licorice Northern Chainpod Western Chainpod Lanszwert's Sweetpea Utah Sweetpea Silvery Lupine Short-stemmed Lupine Lupinus caespitosus Matted Lupine King's Lupine Choke-cherry Lupine Small Lupine Black Medic Alfalfa Yellow Sweet Clover Sain Foin Alpine Reclining Locoweed Silky Reclining Locoweed Lambert's Locoweed Parry's Locoweed Indian Breadroot Robinia neomexicana New Mexico Locust Silvery Sophora Mountain Golden Banner Golden Banner Rocky Mountain Trifolium Brandegee's Trifolium Shaggy Leaf Trifolium Holly leaf Trifolium Long-stalked Trifolium Dwarf Trifolium Parry's Trifolium Red Clover White Clover American Vetch
+Astragalus are commonly known as Vetch, Milkvetch, Locoweed, or Pea. a Silvery Dalea Wild Licorice Northern Chainpod Western Chainpod Lanszwert's Sweetpea Utah Sweetpea Silvery Lupine Short-stemmed Lupine Lupinus caespitosus Matted Lupine King's Lupine Choke-cherry Lupine Small Lupine Black Medic Alfalfa Yellow Sweet Clover Sain Foin Alpine Reclining Locoweed Silky Reclining Locoweed Lambert's Locoweed Parry's Locoweed Indian Breadroot Robinia neomexicana New Mexico Locust Silvery Sophora Mountain Golden Banner Golden Banner Rocky Mountain Trifolium Brandegee's Trifolium Shaggy Leaf Trifolium Holly leaf Trifolium Long-stalked Trifolium Dwarf Trifolium Parry's Trifolium Red Clover White Clover American Vetch

 Deciduous trees or shrubs with alternate, lobed leaves.
 Flowers imperfect but on same plant.
 Male flowers in long, slender catkins; female flowers solitary or in threes at twig tips.
 Fruit is a nut, an acorn.
 Gambel's Oak (Quercus gambelii), found throughout the Southwest, is highly variable in leaf shape, height, etc., probably because of hybridization.